seamplex/feenox/doc/sds.md

 > ```

 FeenoX can be compiled from its sources using the well-established `configure` & `make` procedure.
-The code’s source tree is hosted on Github so cloning the repository is the preferred way to obtain FeenoX, but source tarballs are periodically released too.
+The code’s source tree is hosted on Github so cloning the repository is the preferred way to obtain FeenoX, but source tarballs are periodically released too according to the requirements in @sec:traceability.

 The configuration and compilation is based on GNU Autotools that has more than thirty years of maturity and it is the most portable way of compiling C code in a wide variety of UNIX variants.
 It has been tested with